AlvinYapAbidin/BallTrajectoryPrediction/README.md

 - Pink is the predicted polynomial trajectory

 Enjoy the demo below, featuring myself as the test dummy.
-This definitely didn't take 20 shots to make a basket...

 ![Trajectory Example](Videos/shot3_output.gif)